 If excel files contain a large amount of data or information, this file extension type fully supports in the compression process, saving, opening, etc.

-An excel file which contains a large amount of data takes a lot of time in opening, in processing that file.
-Sometimes while opening it gets hanged and frequent crash.
+An excel file that contains a large amount of data takes a lot of time in the opening in processing that file.
+Sometimes while opening, it gets hanged and frequently crashes.

 How to Change the Excel file format or Extension?